chmProcessor.

 |

-execution of the CHM compiler will be executed by the AppLocate
+checked, the execution of the CHM compiler will be executed by the

-application.
-This is only needed if you will generate
+AppLocate application.
+This is only needed if you

 distinct than the system default.

-that changes the codepage of the execution of other
+is an application that changes the codepage of the execution of

-application.
-If you don’t use it generating a CHM file for a
+other application.
+If you don’t use it generating a CHM file

 codepage distinct than the system default, the generated table